 You may feel a great sense of relief when you check off the final item on your construction punch list.
 But don’t get too comfortable until everyone agrees that the project is complete.
 When you are sure that the job is done, you might find that the owner, architect or another member of the project team has other thoughts.

 If this happens, don’t take the feedback personally.
 Be flexible and handle the changes or issues professionally.
 Work to resolve them efficiently and make sure every team member is satisfied.
 In the long run, this tactic will be better for business.
 At the end of a project, a successful construction punch list is one of the biggest impressions you will leave.
 Within reason, don’t sacrifice your image and good name to stand your ground.

 With so many small fixes to address, especially in large projects, most companies have started using dedicated software to help them efficiently manage their construction punch lists and distribute work accordingly.
 Software that enables a construction punch list to be completed in real time on mobile devices allows companies to execute and close out projects with unparalleled efficiency.
 In fact, software allows contractors and owners in commercial, heavy civil and other industries to collaborate, collect and share project information from any desktop or mobile device through the entire project lifecycle.

 A typical punch list template could be created in an Excel spreadsheet and look like this:

-However, this template does not offer flexibility for tracking and collaboration.
-Instead, using a mobile punch list software, teams can track and collaborate on tasks throughout the entire construction process facilitating a more efficient closeout.
+Instead of PDF templates, try using a mobile punch list software so teams can track and collaborate on tasks throughout the entire construction process facilitating a more efficient closeout.

 So, what are you waiting for to make the switch to digital?